RobertBarachini/how2dev/src/md/dev-environment/README.md

 ## Integrated Development Environment (IDE)

-You can use any IDE you like, but I recommend using Visual Studio Code (VSCode) as it is a very powerful and customizable IDE.
-You can check out my setup in the [VSCode](vscode.md) guide.
+You can use any IDE you like, but I recommend using Visual Studio Code (VSCode) as it is a very powerful and customizable IDE (especially useful for remote development).
+You can check out my setup in the [VS Code](vscode.md) guide.